 When can he be replaced? (click to expand)

 2. In tough content, a full shield may be preferable to relying on Bennett’s healing.
 Zhongli himself can fill Bennett’s shoes, with his strong shield that also decreases the Elemental RES and Physical RES of opponents nearby by 20%.
 Note, in 99% of situations, this resulting damage increase will be noticeably weaker than what Bennett would have provided, but it does work as a substitute.
-Also understand that Zhongli replacing Bennett will leave Klee needing much more Energy Recharge bonus to cover for the resulting loss in pyro energy, so for example you can say Zhongli+Xiangling are needed in order to fill Bennett’s slot.
+Also understand that Zhongli replacing Bennett will leave Klee needing much more Energy Recharge bonus to cover for the resulting loss in Pyro energy, so for example you can say Zhongli+Xiangling are needed in order to fill Bennett’s slot.

-Kazuha is another top tier support character that synergises incredibly with Klee.
-On the surface, unlike Venti his suction ability is able to pull in Klee’s mines, but most importantly is his general prowess in easily applying Viridescent Venerer debuffs in both mono-elemental and reaction teams.
-He typically performs much better applying this than other anemo characters.This is in addition to his ability to give himself and his teammates an Elemental DMG% bonus when swirling an element.
+Kazuha is a key top tier support character that synergises incredibly with Klee.
+On the surface, unlike Venti his suction ability is able to pull in Klee’s Jumpy Dumpty and mines, but most importantly is his general prowess in easily applying Viridescent Venerer debuffs in both mono-elemental and reaction teams.
+He typically performs much better applying this than other Anemo characters.This is in addition to his ability to give himself and his teammates an Elemental DMG Bonus% when swirling an element.
 This puts him in a position where his team damage boosting benefits are often too hard to ignore.
 To top it off, his suction effects, although weaker than Venti’s, do not have the potential to send enemies flying in the air, giving him much better synergy with common Klee teammates Rosaria and Xiangling.

 Ultimately, Venti’s significantly stronger crowd control, personal damage and energy refunds via his Ascension 4 Passive Talent, Stormeye, his overall contribution is sizably larger and therefore make up stronger Klee teams.
-Moreover, Kazuha’s damage boosts can in a vacuum be smaller, but his ability to better execute VV debuffs ultimately synergises a lot better with Klee’s teams by being able to buff multiple members with DMG% bonus.
+Moreover, Kazuha’s damage boosts can in a vacuum be smaller, but his ability to better execute VV debuffs ultimately synergises a lot better with Klee’s teams by being able to buff multiple members with DMG Bonus%.
 This is especially important as Klee teams often have high amounts of non-reaction damage.

-With Klee’s teams never relying purely on her own damage, Zhongli’s universal RES shred via his shield is incredibly handy to increase the output of several team damage sources.
+With Klee’s teams never relying purely on her own damage, Zhongli’s universal RES Shred via his shield is incredibly handy to increase the output of several team damage sources.
 In addition, as mentioned earlier Klee can benefit highly from his Interrupt Resist, allowing her to plow through damage without getting staggered from incoming hits.
 This can be especially important in compositions where Klee is the Enabler, as losing hits from her also results in weaker output from the rest of the team.